 Q. I am buying a lot of subscriptions, is there a bulk upload facility?

 A. At the moment, no (sorry!).
-We suggest that individual teachers access the subscriptions page account, to share the load of entering the details of the student accounts.
+We suggest that individual administrators access the subscriptions page account, to share the load of entering the details of the individual accounts.

 Q. Should I keep a record of all the individual account emails and passwords?